Battle of Chelenqo: Battle

 According to historian El Amin Abdel Karim Ahmed:

 "The Harari Chronicle maintains that Menilek and 'Abdullāhi became involved in an exchange of arrogant challenges just before the battle commenced.
 Menilek boasted about the numerical superiority of his forces while 'Abdullāhi reminded him of the forcefulness of is own men."

 Knowing that he was heavily outnumbered, and his troops had only obsolete matchlocks and a few cannons, Emir 'Abd Allah decided to attack on early in the morning of Ethiopian Christmas (January 9), expecting the Shewans to be unprepared and befuddled with food and alcohol.
 However, Negus Menelik was worried about a surprise attack, and kept his men at alert.

 The Amir misjudged the quality of these troops and attempted to repeat his earlier success with a second night attack.
 "Had he allowed the enemy to attack the walled city, where his few Krupp cannon might have been effective, the Shewans might have suffered a defeat with serious political consequences," Marcus notes.
 The Emir's men opened fire at 11:00 am.
 The Shewan soldiers quickly responded and Makonnen's column destroyed the enemy artillery; within twenty minutes, Menelik's troops were victorious.
 Menelik pursued the retreating emir to Harar, whose ancient walls would not long resist his assault.
-Once Menelik reached Harar, the Amir fled with his wives and children into the desert country east of Harar leaving his uncle Ali Abu Barka to negotiate the city's surrender.
+Once Menelik reached Harar, the Amir fled with his wives and children into the desert country east of Harar leaving his uncle Ali Abu Bakar to negotiate the city's surrender.
 With the occupation, the independence of Harar came to an end.